tdebarochez/m2pdb/README.md

 - `layout.html`: main layout use for all your document.
 Content will replace the `{{content}}` variable.
 - + all of your markdown files (with this extensions : .md or .markdown).

-You can try with the embed example of Node.JS documentaton by running this line :
+You can try with the embedded example of Node.JS documentaton by running this line :

     > node index.js node_doc/ node.pdf